LeoCrge/CProject/README.md

 **4.1.4.
 Display the Column Content:**
 - Prints the content of a column, displaying row numbers and corresponding values.

+**4.2.
+The Cdataframe**

+**4.2.1.
+Functionalities**
+1. Filling
+2. Displaying
+3. Usual operations
+4. Analysis and statistics

+**Part II: An almost perfect CDataframe**

+**5. New structures :** We will allow the Cdataframe to store different types of data.

+**5.1.
+The column**
+- A column contains a title, an array of data and the type of data

+**5.1.1.
+Create a column**
+- This function creates a column with a title and type

+**5.1.2.
+Inserting a value in a column**
+- This function is used to insert a value of any type in a column

+**5.1.3.
+Free memory allocated by a column**
+- This function deletes a column

+**5.1.4.
+Display a value**
+- This value displays a value by converting its type

+**5.1.5.
+Display the contents of a column**
+- This function prints a whole column

+**5.1.6 Other functions**
+- Operations turned functions

+**5.2 The Cdataframe**
+- See our Cdataframe from the first part

 **Project Submission:**
 - Final delivery is done on Moodle in the form of a .zip archive containing:
   - Project code with all .h and .c files.